 A person with hearing loss may wear hearing aids, although these do not restore their full hearing.

-Where a polling station has an induction loop installed, make sure it is switched on.
-It should be used wherever possible to support the accessibility of the electoral process to voters with hearing loss.
+Where a polling station has an induction loop installed, it should be used wherever possible to support the accessibility of the electoral process to voters with hearing loss.

 Do: